-There are a number of things we can do in a direct way to reduce the harms that animals undergo in the wild.
-There would be ways to give them even greater assistance if we had more knowledge and means.
+There are many actions we can take to help reduce the harms experienced by animals living in nature.
+Many of the ways wild animals suffer have clear causes, such as malnutrition, severe weather conditions, and lack of shelter.
+We could give them greater assistance if we had more knowledge and means.

-For this to be possible, the most important thing is for our societies to care about helping animals in the wild.
-It is possible that if societies never see helping wild animals as important, the needs of animals in the wild will never be addressed.
-The longer our society delays in taking this issue seriously, the more billions of nonhuman animals will be left without help.
-Some people believe it’s impossible to help animals in nature.
-As we will show below, this is wrong.
-There are numerous ways we can help animals already.
-There are other ways we will be able to help animals if we decide it’s important us.
+For this to be possible, it is crucial that our societies begin to care much more about helping animals in the wild.
+It is possible that if societies never see helping wild animals as important, their needs will never be addressed.
+The longer our society delays in taking this issue seriously, the more animals will be left to suffer and die from preventable causes.
+Conversely, the more our society becomes aware of the harms that wild animals experience, the more action will be taken to improve their lives.

 There are several things that can be done currently to help nonhuman animals:

-There are many examples of ways animals can be helped and are actually helped nowadays.
-In many other cases, however, little is done even when we have the knowledge and means to help.
-We should make sure that we aid animals when we can.
-And when we learn about cases of intervention to help animals, we should let others know about them.
-In this way, we can all contribute to spreading concern for animals in the wild, and help make it possible that animals in nature will get the help they so badly need.
+There are many examples of ways animals can be helped and are currently being helped, as explained in Helping animals in the wild.
+These range from small actions that anyone encountering an animal in need can do, to large scale programs aiding a large number of animals.
+These actions include rescuing animals who are trapped or have been the victims of fires or natural disasters, sheltering orphaned animals, providing medical treatment to sick or injured animals, vaccinating them against painful and lethal diseases, and deworming programs.
+In many cases, however, little is done even when we have the knowledge and means to help.
+If we aid animals when we can, learn more about ways to help, and let others know too, we can all contribute to spreading concern for animals in the wild, and help make it possible for animals in nature to get the help they so badly need.

-In the same vein, it’s necessary that the question of the suffering of wild animals be treated seriously, and considered an issue that requires our attention.
-It’s very important that we spread the word about how serious the situation of animals in the wild is and how important it is that we have a positive attitude toward helping them.
+Finally, it’s necessary that the suffering of wild animals be considered a serious issue that requires our attention.
+It’s very important that we spread the word about the difficult situation of animals in the wild and the importance of having a positive attitude towards helping them.

 Carpendale, M. (2015) “Welfare biology as an extension of biology: Interview with Yew-Kwang Ng”, Relations: Beyond Anthropocentrism, 3, pp. 197-202 [accessed on 6 November 2015].